Our Selling Process

 You have 2 options for handling your offers as shown below.

 We provide each seller with a copy of the sales agreement for their province in an easy-to-use PDF format.
-The PDF is a blank copy of the Sales Contract that the buyer can fill out and submit to you if they are not represented by a realtor.
-In cases where there is a REALTOR® involved with your buyer, the REALTOR® will bring the offer to you, or to your lawyer if you have instructed them to send the offers there.
+The PDF is a blank copy of the Sales Contract that the buyer can fill out and submit to you if they are not represented by an agent.
+In cases where there is a real estate agent involved with your buyer, the agent will bring the offer to you, or to your lawyer if you have instructed them to send the offers there.

 Step 6: Call us if you need help!